All Episodes

 I wonder if these pollsters are paying attention to the momentum that Rick Santorum has.

-I wonder if uh if they're paying it, you know, look at California.
+I wonder if they're paying attention.

-Uh, but there are some seats in question out there that Republicans supposedly could lose.
+California's tough, but there are some seats in question out there that Republicans supposedly could lose.

-But what but Schwarzenegger is creaming Angelitas.
+But Schwarzenegger is creaming Angelitis.

-He's creaming him in a debates, he's creaming him in the polls, and of course, the top of the ticket will influence votes at the bottom of the ticket.
+And of course, the top of the ticket will influence votes at the bottom of the ticket.

-So if Schwarzenegger draws a big turnout for Republicans, uh, that will redound well for Republicans in California.
+So if Schwarzenegger draws a big turnout for Republicans, that will redound well for Republicans in California.

 I don't know if these people are factoring all of that in.